 Do’s and Don’ts of Emotional Self-Regulation

-For example, we all stuff our feelings sometimes, and sometimes in that moment that is the best option for us.
-It can be helpful initially because supressing our feelings saves us from the immediate stress and averts a potentially bad situation.
+For example, we all stuff our feelings sometimes, and sometimes at that moment that is the best option for us.
+It can be helpful initially because suppressing our feelings saves us from the immediate stress and averts a potentially bad situation.
 However, in the long run, stuffing our feelings can lead to adverse mental health symptoms such as anxiety and depression.

 One of the most effective ways to regulate our emotions is through Reappraisal.
 We ask the guys here at SCHC to do this often when something upsets them.
 When you reappraise a situation, you take ownership of your interpretation and then reassess it to see if it is the best interpretation or if it is leading to your anger or upset.
 For example, imagine someone cutting you off in traffic.
 If you interpret their action as a lack of care for your safety, you will likely get angry.
 However, if you re-frame them cutting you off as being due to something important going on for them like they are trying to get to the hospital because their wife is in labour, then you will most likely not feel angry.
 One of the best ways to stay calm emotionally and be the author of your own life is to not take things personally.